mkeke/2021-slide-puzzle/readme.md

 ## October 5th

-Creating a runtime css section.
-I think it's both convenient and tidy to update a style section now and then, instead of (re-)assigning styles to every DOM element that has changed.
-This is done for each screen resize, and everythime the grid changes.
+Expanding the runtime css section.
+I think it's both convenient and tidy to update a style section instead of (re-)assigning styles to every DOM element that has changed.
+This is done for each screen resize, and everytime the grid changes.

-Generating tiles based on the selected grid size (`state.grid`) and positioning them inside the tiles container.
+Generating tiles based on the selected grid size in `state.grid` and positioning them inside the tiles container.
 The size of the tiles container is one tile, thus making positioning of the tiles easy and responsive, in 100% increments.

 The background image is slightly more tricky.
 Each tile has a div that is the size of the entire board, and positioned differently based on the initial coordinate.
-The tile has the background image covered.
-This is also solved with 100% increments.
+The div has the background image covered.
+The positioning is also solved with 100% increments.
 No need to calculate based on grid size.
 We can have predefined css classes that set the correct position of the inner div.

 ```
 .tiles {